St Mary Magdalene'S, Hayton, CA8 9HR

 Our parish is one of ten in the Eden, Gelt and Irthing Team Ministry.
 The Team Rector, Revd Stephen Robertson resides in nearby Brampton, while the Team Vicar, Revd Edward Johnsen, resides in Hayton itself.
 Edward has pastoral responsibility for Hayton parish, along with the parishes of Castle Carrock, Cumrew, Cumwhitton, Farlam and Talkin.

 Hayton has a thriving church school next door.
-To see more information about our church life, see the 'About us' button in the column on the left.
+To see more information about our church life, see the 'About us' button in the column on the left or visit the church website (see 'Get in touch' button in left-hand column).

 The parish of Hayton: St Mary Magdalene is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer, PSO.
 The Diocese of Carlisle’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advises our PSO.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services.

 Please let Edward the Vicar know (see Get in touch button) if you intend to come to any of these services so we can have an idea of numbers.
 While the services will be quite brief and simple, and among other restrictions there can be no singing, it will be lovely to see everyone who can make it - all are welcome.
-To make the services as safe as possible arrangements will be in place to enable everyone to maintain 2 metre social distancing, and everyone attending will be asked to use the hand sanitiser by the entrances on entry and exit.
+To make the services as safe as possible arrangements will be in place to enable 2 metre social distancing, and everyone attending will be asked to use the hand sanitiser by the entrances on entry and exit.
+Masks are mandatory.
+In services of Holy Communion communion will be offered 'in one kind' only (ie only the bread).